marekbielsky/binance/README.md

 ```bash
 npm run start
 ```

+### 5. Run the HTML page with generated chart

+To run the HTML file successfully, you need to install external plugin mentioned in [Installation](#installation) prerequisites (if using VS Code) or just run it by built-in tool provided by Webstorm.

 This will launch the application on the specified port (by default, it will be port 3000 unless specified otherwise in the .env file).